JGeddes1/Undergrad-03/README.md

 # Undergrad-03

-Most of my undergraduate final year work is on unity, and visual studio files which are too big to publish up here
+Most of my undergraduate final year work is on unity, and visual studio files which are still being worked on uploaded.